mpan31415/AutonomyFitts/README.md

 | Perceived Trust | Participants' self-reported trust using a 10-point Likert scale |
 | NASA-TLX | Self-reported cognitive load levels across all 6 aspects of the [NASA-TLX](https://www.sciencedirect.com/science/article/abs/pii/S0166411508623869) questionnaire |
 | MDMT |  Self-reported trust levels across all 8 dimensions of the [MDMT](https://research.clps.brown.edu/SocCogSci/Measures/CurrentVersion_MDMT.pdf) questionnaire |

+Note, the raw data logged from the task, including recordings for each individual trial and an overall header file across all trials for each participant, are located in `/ros2_ws/src/cpp_pubsub/data_logging/csv_logs`.
+These raw `csv` files are then preprocessed using the `get_all_times.py` script inside the `/data/task` folder, where they are then stored into the following two subfolders:
+- `/all_times` - preprocessed header files for each participant, including all 24 trials
+- `/half_header_files` - the preprocessed header files with trials 1-12 removed, since they were the practice trials according to the experimental design and therefore were not used for the main analysis

 <br>